Hupmobile: Technical innovations

 In a constant effort to remain competitive, Hupp introduced a number of new features.
 They were one of the first U.S. automakers to equip their cars with "free wheeling", a device that enjoyed immense, but brief, popularity in automobiles in the 1930s.
 Hupmobile also pioneered fresh-air car heaters with the Evanair-Conditioner.

 Legacy

 In 1914, Eric Wickman tried to establish a Hupmobile dealership but could not sell them so he started transporting miners in one of the vehicles and founded Greyhound Lines.
 The National Football League was created at Ralph Hay's Hupmobile dealership in Canton, Ohio, in 1920.

 The Skylark's grille later inspired the grilles used on Lincoln Continental models in the 1940s.
 Their heater technology became widely adopted in the industry.
 Buick picked up the Skylark name for its own convertible and one-off coupe models in 1953; the nameplate was subsequently used on a midsize model from 1961 to 1973, then on a compact model from 1975 to 1998.
 The Hupmobile dealership in Omaha, Nebraska, is a prominent historic landmark.
-The dealership building in Washington, D.C., is now the H Street Playhouse.
+The dealership building in Washington, D.C., became the H Street Playhouse.